Applied Education Studies BA (Hons) Degree (Level 6) — Full-time

 You will also develop critical reading skills and will develop skills on how to reference accurately and why it is important.

-Another key part of this module is for students to gain an understanding as to research ethics and the importance of this.
+Another key part of this module is for students to gain an understanding of research ethics and the importance of this.

 AES402: Education in Context